In this section

 Wardle P. 1991.
 Vegetation of New Zealand.
 Cambridge University Press.
 Pp. 375-396.

-Mineral commodity report 21 - limetone, marble and dolomite (Ministry of Business, Innovation and Employment)
+Mineral commodity report 21 - limestone, marble and dolomite (New Zealand Petroleum & Minerals)